zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-19-Continuing-SST-Partitioning-toggle/index.md

 ![operate-process](operate-process.png)

-As next step we will create 1000 process instances of our simple process model, with one service task.
+As the next step, we will create 1000 process instances of our simple process model, with one service task.
-For that we can [use a new functionality](https://github.com/zeebe-io/zeebe-chaos/tree/zell-chaos-create-count-of-instances) of `zbchaos` I built for this chaos day.
+For that, we can [use a new functionality](https://github.com/zeebe-io/zeebe-chaos/tree/zell-chaos-create-count-of-instances) of `zbchaos` I built for this chaos day.

-On the first try I had smaller issues, with timeouts etc.
+On the first try, I had smaller issues, with timeouts etc.
 ```shell
 Send create process instance command, with BPMN process ID 'benchmark' and version '-1' (-1 means latest) [variables: '', awaitResult: false]
 [299/999] Created process instance with key 6755399441056339 on partition 3.
 panic: Expected to create 999 process instances, but timed out after 30s created 299 instances.
 ```

-This is the reason why I had to retry the creations in the end the count is not exact 1000 :)
+This is the reason why I had to retry the creations in the end the count is not exactly 1000 :)
 ```shell
 ./dist/zbchaos verify instance-count --instanceCount 697 -v --timeoutInSec 300
 ...